ursgal/ursgal/README.rst

 Ursgal is a Python module that offers a generalized interface to common bottom-up proteomics tools, e.g.

-    a) Peptide spectrum matching with up to five different search engines (some available in multiple versions)
+    a) Peptide spectrum matching with up to eight different search engines (some available in multiple versions), including three open modification search engines

     b) Evaluation and post processing of search results with up to two different engines

     c) Integration of search results from different search engines

+    d) De novo sequencing with up to two different search engines

-    d) Creation of a target decoy database
+    e) Miscellaneous tools including the creation of a target decoy database as well as filtering, sanitizing and visualizing of results

 Abstract
 ********